 Why I like Smartsheet’s template

 If you’re used to spreadsheets but need more functionality, this template hits the sweet spot.
-I like how Smartsheet combines structure and flexibility that are perfect for marketing managers who want the control of Excel and the power of a feature-rich project management tool.
+I like how Smartsheet combines structure and flexibility that are perfect for marketing managers who want the control of Excel and the power of a feature-rich marketing project management tool.

 Wrike’s marketing campaign template breaks campaigns into folders by phase, from planning and execution to optimization, making it easier to manage large, complex initiatives.
 Each task includes due dates, assignees, and dependencies, with reporting features that track campaign performance.